Fediseer/FediseerGUI/README.md

   - to install dependencies
 - `yarn build`
   - to build the app
-- copy contents of `dist/fediseer-gui` to your favorite webserver
+- copy contents of `dist/FediseerGUI/browser` to your favorite webserver
 - configure your webserver to route all pages to `index.html`

 > You can build the app using a single docker command:
 > `docker run --rm -v $(pwd):/app -w /app -u $(id -u):$(id -g) node:18 bash -c 'yarn install && yarn build'`

+## Running with server side rendering

+- edit [environment.ts](src/environments/environment.ts) to your liking
+  - especially change the maintainer, please
+- `yarn install`
+  - to install dependencies
+- `yarn build:ssr`
+  - to build the app, both client and server
+- copy contents of `dist/FediseerGUI` to your server
+- `node dist/FediseerGUI/server/main.js`
+  - runs the node express server (replace with real path to your dir)
+- configure your reverse proxy to route to localhost:4000

 ## Running using Docker